 - You can also refer to the registrar's website at http://www.longwood.edu/registrar/19343.htm#adddrop for more information related to important deadlines and policies.

 - To drop by the add/drop deadline access your account through myLongwood to process the drop.
 A drop processed by the add/drop deadline removes tuition and fee charges.
 You WILL NOT BE DROPPED for failure to login to the course.

 - To withdraw during the withdrawal period (from add/drop deadline to withdrawal deadline) a Course Withdrawal Form must be completed and submitted to the Registration Office by the deadlines cited above via fax to 434.395.2252 (It is your responsibility to confirm receipt of all faxed items by calling 434.395.2580) OR via e-mail to firstname.lastname@example.org if you have the capability to scan the completed document and attach it to the e-mail.
 All tuition and fee charges will still apply.

 - Withdrawal after the no academic penalty withdrawal deadline may only be considered for medical or other non-academic emergencies.
-A written withdrawal request with supporting documentation from a physician or other applicable support must be submitted to the College of Graduate & Professional Studies by noon on the last day of class via fax to 434.395.2750 (It is your responsibility to confirm receipt of all faxed items by calling 434.395.2380) or via e-mail to email@example.com if you have the capability to scan all the documents and attach them to the e-mail.
+A written withdrawal request with supporting documentation from a physician or other applicable support must be submitted to the College of Graduate & Professional Studies no later than noon on the last day of class via fax to 434.395.2750 (It is your responsibility to confirm receipt of all faxed items by calling 434.395.2380) or via e-mail to email@example.com if you have the capability to scan all the documents and attach them to the e-mail.

 - Questions regarding tuition & fees and billing & payments should be addressed to the Office of Cashiering & Student Accounts, www.longwood.edu/studentaccounts or firstname.lastname@example.org.